Get your music heard on the New Music Stage at the Music for Youth National Festival.

 Do you create and enjoy new, original music?
 Do you want to hear your music showcased at Music for Youth’s National Festival in Birmingham in July?
 If so, we want to hear from you!

-Applications for New Music Stage 2019 will open later in the year.
+Applications for New Music Stage 2019 will open soon.

 Music for Youth and Sound and Music celebrated the creation of new music by some of the best, most diverse and talented young musicians from across the UK at MFY’s National Festival in July 2018.
 We took on the search for six new compositions, varying in musical style and written for a range of performing groups, to be performed live on the New Music Stage.
 Those whose pieces were selected to be performed at the National Festival, also benefit from expert advice from professional musicians, composers and music educators.